-As of 2018, the AMF Operational Risk Profile was reasonably diversified with all seven operational risk categories covered and the main risks being the following:
+As of 2020, the AMF Operational Risk Profile was reasonably diversified with all seven operational risk categories covered and the main risks being the following:

+- Cyber security risks.

 - Operational risk events at AMF's main third party administrator.

-- Cyber security risks.

-- Legal or regulatory defects in new product's issuance.
+- Risk of GDPR breach.

 - Risk of AML legislation breach.

-- Risk of GDPR breach.